 BIO began around the time I started my book project.
 The group has been a terrific resource, especially to a novice biographer like me.
 The members — ranging from major prize winners to beginners — offer a very supportive network.

-BIO’s founders include the Pulitzer Prize-winning biographer James McGrath Morris.
+BIO’s founders include the prize-winning biographer James McGrath Morris.
 In 2013, soon after starting research for my book on Eliza Scidmore, I benefited greatly from Jamie’s mentoring as the recipient of a Mayborn Fellowship in Biography.

 The recent prize I received from BIO honors the late biographer Hazel Rowley (1951-2011).